ak--47/mixpanel-import/README.md

 alternatively, you may use an [`.env` configuration file](#env) to provide your project credentials (and some other values).

-the CLI will write response logs to a `./logs` directory by default. you can specify a `--where dir` option as well!
+the CLI will write response logs to a `./logs` directory by default. you can specify a `--where dir` option as well if you prefer to put logs elsewhere.

 <div id="mod"></div>